Growing a Successful MedTech Innovation Ecosystem – Hint, it isn’t just the money

 This panel discussion will examine the factors that make for a successful hub and question some of the dogmatic wisdom like "it’s all about the money" in an effort to understand what does - and does not - influence ecosystem growth; and most importantly, contributes to medtech company success.

-The one-hour panel discussion will consist of two moderators (Professor Hubert Lim, Director of Bakken Medical Devices Center; and Frank Jaskulke, Vice President of Avio Medtech Consulting) and five expert panel members knowledgeable in medtech and business ecosystems.
+The panel discussion will consist of two moderators (Professor Hubert Lim, Director of Bakken Medical Devices Center; and Frank Jaskulke, Vice President of Avio Medtech Consulting) and five expert panel members knowledgeable in medtech and business ecosystems.
 The panel members will be asked a series of insightful and provocative questions on the session topic from the moderators and the audience.

 Joni Ekstrum, South Dakota Biotech